vsnupoudel/snoring_endpoint01/README.md

 2. Containerised the model into tfserving, which is the default tensorflow serving docker container.
 3. 2 other REST endpoints made for uploading .wav files, and downloading files ( but only if they are predicted as positive)
 4. mongodb and mysql docker containers used in minikube.
 In case of GKE, external mongodb-atlas used, while for mysql a containerised version used ( tinkered with but did not use GCP's sql service)
 5. Works both on local minikube and Google Cloud K8s.
+Codebase for GCP-gke in private.

 # In works.
 - Asynchronous calls to prediction endpoint could improve speed.